Many landlords consider their tenancy agreement to be a bit of an afterthought. An irritating necessity which the lawyers insist on.

 So long as your fixed term is less than three years, you can create a perfectly valid tenancy just by handing over the keys and collecting the rent once your tenants have moved in.

-– If you don’t have a special forfeiture clause in your tenancy agreement you will not be able to evict tenants, at all, during the fixed term of their tenancy.
+– If you don’t have a special forfeiture clause in your agreement you will not be able to evict tenants, at all, during the fixed term of their tenancy.

 – Keep a pet;